 information, visit: University of Washington Undergraduate Research Program webpage.

 The application for the 2012 UW Amgen Scholars Summer Research Program is now live!
 APPLICATION DEADLINE: FEBRUARY 1, 2012.

-To learn more about the program, register to attend an upcoming Amgen Scholars Program Information Session:
+View more information about the program and register to attend an upcoming Amgen Scholars Program Information Session:

 Or, contact Tracy Nyerges, Program Coordinator at firstname.lastname@example.org with any questions or to make an appointment.

 The Edge Factor Team produces a series of high-energy, cinematic shows that spotlight exceptional design and manufacturing stories.
 Manufacturing is one of the most misunderstood industries in North America and Edge Factor is working hard to change this.
 Our goal is to break the false perception that manufacturing is the dark, dirty environment they picture in their minds and we are achieving this by using cinema to spotlight technologically-advanced, innovative companies here in North America.